-Loading of the goods
+Loading of the goods with SAP

 In industry, one of the last intralogistics steps in the shipping process is usually the loading of the goods onto the forwarder’s truck.
 This process step is not yet digitally mapped in many companies today.
 However, digitalisation at this point can lead to great advantages in terms of process and legal security.